PhotoboothProject/photobooth/faq/faq.md

 #### Preview _"from device cam"_

 If you access Photobooth on your Raspberry Pi you could use a Raspberry Pi Camera.
-Raspberry Pi Camera will be detected as "device cam".
+Raspberry Pi Camera will be detected as "device cam" on PiOS bookworm inside Firefox which is shipped with the OS.

 - Admin panel config "Preview mode": `from device cam`

+Currently there's an issue on PiOS bullseye with the new camera stack which avoids the Pi Cameras being detected as Webcam inside the Browser.
+Theres nothing we can do against this, hopefully the Pi Foundation finds a solution in future.

 **Note:**